 Learn Technical Analysis – The Right Way

-In this article, I will present basic techniques for beginners who want to learn technical analysis trading strategies.
-More specifically, I will focus on my favorite indicator - the Exponential Moving Average or EMA for short.
-I will also demonstrate the difference between the Simple Moving Average (SMA) and the (EMA).
+During the last two days I presented basic techniques for beginners who want to learn technical analysis trading strategies.
+More specifically I focused on my favorite indicator the Exponential Moving Average or EMA for short.
+The first day I covered the basics of the indicator and demonstrated the difference between the Simple Moving Average (SMA) and the (EMA).

-The EMA proves to be much more responsive to short term price fluctuations and demonstrates better response to momentum and volatility.
+The EMA proved much more responsive to short term price fluctuations and demonstrated better response to momentum and volatility.
 You can see by looking at this chart how much more responsive the EMA can be compared to the SMA.